amygoodchild/gen-art-resources/colour-theory.md

 * 'The geometry of color perception'
 [https://www.handprint.com/HP/WCL/color2.html](https://www.handprint.com/HP/WCL/color2.html)
-(Shared by Ryan Struhl - “If you want to go really deep… amazing but very dense”)
+(Shared by Ryan Struhl - "If you want to go really deep… amazing but very dense")

 * 'Modern colour theory for traditional and digital painting media'